aaltonewmedia/learn.newmedia.dog/content/tutorials/ai-generators/image/stable-diffusion/index.md

 ## Prompt Engineering

-The underlying system that interprets the text input into Stable Diffusion is named CLIP. .
-[CLIP](https://openai.com/research/clip) is a neural network trained to understand both text and images.
+The underlying system that interprets the text input into Stable Diffusion is named [CLIP](https://openai.com/research/clip).
+This is a neural network trained to understand both text and images.
 It's an incredibly potent system but is sensitive to the phrasing of our prompts.
 Concepts are often separated by commas, and the system attempts to generate an image encompassing all these concepts.
 Sometimes, these are referred to as tokens.
 Hence, it's crucial to craft prompts that will yield the desired results.

 This means that descriptions must be tailored in a manner that the system comprehends.
 Achieving this isn't always straightforward and demands practice.
 Here are some tips to help you craft effective prompts: